tejeswari-pattimi/cheatsheet-ai/BLOG.md

 ### 1. **You Own Your Data (and Your Wallet)**

 Unlike subscription-based services that process everything on their servers, CheatSheet AI runs entirely on your machine.
-You bring your own API key from OpenAI, Google Gemini, or Anthropic Claude, and you only pay for what you use.
+You bring your own Groq API key, and you only pay for what you use.
 No monthly subscriptions, no hidden fees, no vendor lock-in.

 **Cost Comparison:**
 - Premium Tools: $60-200/month (fixed cost regardless of usage)